Mregojos/GCP-LLM-Deployment/README.md

 # Multimodal Model Deployment

+## Overview
+* This project demonstrates how to build, deploy, and test a multimodal model..

 ---
 ## Objective
-* To test the new multimodal model capabilities
+* To evaluate the capabilities of the new multimodal model
 * To develop web apps and cli using the multimodal model
-* To add database for storing prompts and outputs history
+* To integrate a database for storing prompts and output history
-* To deploy the new multimodal model using GCP services
+* To deploy the new multimodal model using Google Cloud services

 ---
 ## Multimodal
-* What is Multimodal model?
+* What are Multimodal models?
-    - Multimodal Model can understand and generate text, code, images, videos, and more.
+    - Multimodal Models are capable of understanding and generating text, code, images, videos, and more.

 ---
 ## Tech Stack
-* Google Cloud, Vertex AI Models, Python, Streamlit, PostgreSQL, Psycopg2
+* Google Cloud, Vertex AI Models, Python, Streamlit, PostgreSQL, Psycopg

 ---
 ## Prerequisite